shawnclovie/cocos2dx-LuaProxy/README.md

 Don't add tolua_extensions_ccb_open(lua_State) to AppDelegate.cpp.

 ##Change Log#
+2013-6-19 Moved some functions about ui to ui/UIUtil from CCBProxy.
+Moved UIEventDispatcher into UIUtil.h/.cpp no longer stand alone.
+Add CameraEyeAction to do some 3d effect.
 2013-6-14 Add CCGLProgram support for lua.
 2013-6-9 Support cocos2d-x 2.1.3.
 2013-5-29 Add two LuaTableView events, and ui/UIUtil for useful functions.